PippleCultist/HoloCureCharacterCreatorMod/README.md

     - In the `Native` folder, replace `AurieCore.dll`
 - Running the game either using the executable or through Steam should now launch the mods as well
 ## Creating a Character
 To create a character, you can use the mod GUI or directly edit the `charData.json` yourself.
-An example character has been provided in this repository named `char_test`.
+An example character has been provided in this repository named `char_YAGOO`.

 You will need a folder named `CharacterCreatorMod` in the directory `HoloCure.exe` is in.
-You can put the `char_test` folder in the `CharacterCreatorMod` directory, and the mod will automatically recognize it as long as the folder name starts with `char_`.
+You can put the `char_YAGOO` folder in the `CharacterCreatorMod` directory, and the mod will automatically recognize it as long as the folder name starts with `char_`.

+In order to learn how to use the node editor and what the different nodes do, please read the [wiki](https://github.com/PippleCultist/HoloCureCharacterCreatorMod/wiki)

 When including new images, you will need to put them in the character folder you made for the mod to automatically recognize them.